-If you are interested in a 400-level qualification in the Department of Physiology, as well as obtaining the necessary grades to be eligible (see “400-level Degree Options and Entry Requirements” in the 2022 400-level booklet), you will need to secure a supervisor for your research project.
+If you are interested in a 400-level qualification in the Department of Physiology, as well as obtaining the necessary grades to be eligible (see “400-level Degree Options and Entry Requirements” in the 2024 400-level project information booklet), you will need to secure a supervisor for your research project.

 - Bachelor of Science with Honours (BSc(Hons))

 - Bachelor of Biomedical Sciences with Honours (BBiomedSc(Hons))

 - Read the project descriptions (Appendix I) in the 400-level project information booklet.

 - Email the supervisors offering the projects in which you are interested to arrange a meeting to discuss the projects in-person or by Zoom.

 - Decide the projects for which you would like to be considered (up to 3, in rank order) and the qualification for which you are applying.

 - Complete the online application form linked below by Friday 10 November 2023.
 Late applications will be considered if there are projects still available.

 - Your research project application and academic record will be given to the academics with whom you are interested in working, who will decide on whether to accept your application.